broadstreetads/bealocalpublisher.com/content/pages/home.md

 - [OpenX OnRamp](http://openx.com/publishers/community-ad-server)
 - [Google DoubleClick for Publishers (DFP)](https://www.google.com/intl/en_US/dfp/info/welcome.html)

+**On Ad Sizes**

+It's best to set up ad slots and ads that fall into to the [Interactive Advertising Bureau's](http://iab.net) standard set of ad sizes.
+Many local publishers roll with their own custom sizes for a while, but ultimately try and make the transition to standard sizes.
+Get started right!

+Using common ad sizes make your site's ad "inventory" but more agreeable to advertisers, especially if you ever want to run national ads on your site, or use drop-in "remnant" ads like those from Local Yokel or Google Adsense.

+The most common sizes are:

+- 728x90, "Leaderboard" (Commonly used at the top on bottom of a page)
+- 300x250, "Box Ads", or "Medium Rectangle" (Commonly used in sidebars, or embedded in articles)
+- 180x150, "Rectangle"
+- 160x600, "Wide Skyscraper" (Commonly used in thin sidebars)

+There is also a set of newer ad sizes that are gaining popularity:

+- 970x250, "Billboard" (Used most often at the top of the page.
+For a big and attention-grabbing premium slot)
+- 300x250, "Filmstrip" (Used in sidebars, also big and attention grabbing)
+- 300x1050, "Portrait" (Wide and very long, runs the full length of the browser viewing area for most people)

+The IAB has a list of display guidelines [on their website](http://www.iab.net/guidelines/508676/508767/displayguidelines).

+It's always good to remember that bigger ads yield the highest clicks.
+Sometimes it can be tempting to squeeze in many "button" ads, at 125x125, but they are falling out of favor due to poor performance.

 ### How to Find A Developer <a id="find-a-developer"></a>

 Having a software developer available isn't *required* to start your own local blog, but knowing one to call on for occasional tasks can be very handy, especially for: